Skip to main content

 How long does my APER accreditation last for?

 Your accreditation lasts for three years, contingent on ongoing CPD activities (150 hours of CPD over three years).
+Note: If you are also registered in a State or Territory professional engineering scheme then you may also need to comply with that State or Territory professional engineering schemes CPD requirements.

 Where I can check if someone is on the AIRAH Professional Engineer Register?